Everything You Need To Know About Propane [including 4 ways to use it safely]

-When you burn the propane, potential energy is released, giving off a hot, even heat that heats your home efficiently.
+When you burn propane, the potential energy is released, giving off a hot, consistent heat that heats your home efficiently.

 Propane has one of the highest energy densities of all hydrocarbon fuels, second only to methane.
 It offers faster heating performance than most other traditional fuels such as wood or electricity.